-Lawachara National Park is both well preserved forest and a major national park in Sreemangal, Bangladesh.
+Lawachara National Park is both well-preserved forest and a major national park in Sreemangal, Bangladesh.
 This National Park contains 460 species.
-Among them 167 species are trees, 6 reptile species, 4 Amphibian species, 246 bird species, 17 insect species and 20 mammal species.
-It is a lovely residence for wild chicken, python, squirrel, leopard, owl, parrot, deer etc. The plat is quite mountainous and forest is relatively dark.
+Among them, 167 species are trees, 6 reptile species, 4 Amphibian species, 246 bird species, 17 insect species and 20 mammal species.
+It is a lovely residence for wild chicken, python, squirrel, leopard, owl, parrot, deer etc. The plat is quite mountainous and the forest is relatively dark.
 Chloroform tree is the main attraction of travel.
 Only one rare chloroform tree is located in here.
 After 5.00 PM, visitors are not allowed to stay in the jungle.
-Another attraction is kashia village in the forest.
+Another attraction is Kashia village in the forest.
 Their hospitality is very impressive.
 Entry fee for Bangladeshi Nationals is 27 Taka only and 5 USD for foreigners.
 Students fee is 10 taka.
 For that, you need to show your id card.

 02. Jaflong (Sylhet City)

-The most popular hill station in Bangladesh is Jaflong that located in Sylhet city, situated at the border among Bangladesh and the Indian state of Meghalaya.
+The most popular hill station in Bangladesh is Jaflong that located in Sylhet city, situated at the border between Bangladesh and the Indian state of Meghalaya.
 It is a popular tourist place.
 It is faded by rain-forests and subtropical mountains.
 Jaflong is well known for Khasi tribe and its stone collections.
 From Sylhet town, it is about 60 KM only and takes only two hours to reach.
 It is surrounded by beautiful tea gardens.
-Main attractions of Jaflong is rolling stones, Khasia Rajbari, Tea gardens, Piyan and Dauki rivers, Dauki bazar, Betel leaf, areca nut, Jack fruit and Orange gardens etc. The river Mari is coming from the Himalayas of India that bring many tons of stones with its tide.
+Main attractions of Jaflong is rolling stones, Khasia Rajbari, Tea gardens, Piyan and Dauki rivers, Dauki bazar, Betel leaf, areca nut, Jackfruit and Orange gardens etc. The river Mari is coming from the Himalayas of India that bring many tons of stones with its tide.
 In its forest, there are a lot of animals like Python, wild chicken, crocodile, deer, owl etc.

 03. Bisnakandi (Sylhet City)

-Bisnakandi is the name of village, located at Rustampur union, Gowainghat upazila, between Bangladesh – India in Sylhet.
+Bisnakandi is the name of the village, located at Rustampur union, Gowainghat Upazila, between Bangladesh – India in Sylhet.
 It surrounded by Khasi Mountains that meet at a single point.
 Bisnakandi looks amazing in the rainy season.
 Various kind of stones you can find there that flowed by water.
-You can get best scenario in the rainy season there.
-The flow of water over the stones gives amazing look.
+You can get the best scenario in the rainy season there.
+The flow of water over the stones gives an amazing look.
 From Dhaka, it is located 315 KM and 25 KM from Sylhet.
 Various kinds of tree, animals, rivers, rolling stones are found there.
-On sunny day, it would be a great place for entertainment in the superficial water.
+On a sunny day, it would be a great place for entertainment in the superficial water.
 On there, you can see two closest hills that separated by a canyon.
 Where the hills are started, the border of Bangladesh ended.
 That view is breathtaking.

 04. Madhabkunda Waterfall (Maulvi Bazar)